 - Join simple live video consults without hassle

 - Always know where I can go to access my own data and recommendations from the practice

 - Get visual treatment plans I can really understand and easily look at together with my partner, child, etc.

-5. Can dentists and teams on the platform pivot seamlessly between patient messaging, store and forward data sharing, and live video consultations as needed by their own workflow?
+5. Can dentists and teams pivot seamlessly between patient messaging, store and forward data sharing, and live video consultations as needed by their own workflow?

 Dentistry doesn’t always happen in real-time.
 In fact “asynchronous” teledentistry can be more efficient.
 Your patients can schedule a live video consult with you, but in the mean time upload a picture of what concerns them or describe it in the intake form.
 You may have the evaluation done by the time the video consult happens.
 Or, you can batch process messages from patients.
 Your teledentistry platform should allow you and your team to seamlessly transition between messaging and live communication modes with patients and each other.

-6. Does the platform create a consolidated record of patient communications (including archiving of video consult recordings) that can be used for documentation and provider-to-provider collaboration?
+6. Does the solution create a consolidated record of patient communications (including archiving of video consult recordings) that can be used for documentation and provider-to-provider collaboration?

 If your teledentistry solution does not record and document a consolidated record of patient communications, imagine the fragmentation that’s going to take place and the difficulty of tracking where patient communication is at through a case, or providing documentation as needed for insurance or HIPAA compliance.